-As of October 2018 the Beuth University of Applied Sciences offers a new international Bachelor- programme "Digital Business and Information Systems (B.Sc.)" taught in English and German.
-The study programme contains a two-year period of study with mixed groups of Beuth-students and students from the KEA Copenhagen School of Design and Technology.
+The Beuth University of Applied Sciences will introduce a new international Bachelor- programme "Digital Business and Information Systems (B.Sc.)" in October 2019.
+The study programme will be taught in English and German.
+It contains a two-year period of study with mixed groups of Beuth-students and students from the KEA Copenhagen School of Design and Technology.

 Key Programme Elements: